polymath-ai/polymath-ai/README.md

 Commands will look for options in the following order of precedence:

 - A given command line argument
-- The config that is setup via `polymath set config` or --config `path/to/config`
+- The config that is setup via `polymath set config` or --config `path/to/config` (If there isn't a config at that path, will also look for a config file at `~/.polymath/config/$VALUE.json`.
+E.g. `polymath -C polaris ...` will use `~/.polymath/config/polaris.json` if there)
 - Environment variables: e.g. `OPENAI_API_KEY`
-- `~/.polymath/config`: default config location
+- `~/.polymath/config/default.json`: default config location

 We have certain standard arguments that various command reuse: